YahooArchive/spartan-node/README.md

 This section provides a sample NodeJS client and server implementation to demostrate the usage.
 The client wanted to access a protected service (e.g. `/auth-test`).
 To access this endpoint, the client passes the cert token it received from `getToken()`.
 The service endpoint validates the cert token and grant access to the requested resource.

-The following examples are also available in spartan/demo directory
+The following examples are also available in [spartan server demo directory](https://github.com/yahoo/spartan/tree/master/demo)

 ---